- South Africa is included in the IFAD GAAP Convergence Studies

 In March 2012 a number of decisions were made:

-- SA GAAP will be withdrawn and cease to apply in respect of financial years commencing on or after 1 December 2012
+- Withdraw SA GAAP, which would cease to apply in respect of financial years commencing on or after 1 December 2012

 - The FRSC will seek to obtain power to issue financial reporting pronouncements (FRPs) to take account of local South African circumstances or issues not specifically covered by IFRS or IFRS for SMEs, provided FRPs are not in conflict with IFRS or IFRS for SMEs